TPlugins6189/Icons/README.md

 1. Open the config file of TShop
 2. (If you need) create a new GithubFolder (copy and paste)
 3. Change the minimum and the maximum item ID.
 4. Open an image on Github, Right Click, Click "Open Image on new window".
-Copy the link, but remove <imagename>.png
+Copy its link, but remove <imagename>.png
 5. Paste that link as FolderLink into the config file
 6. Save it